Lauren Salzman skiing

 What Our Boundaries Reveal About Self-Esteem

 Boundaries are often framed as protective — things we set to keep others out.
-This essay reframes them as something more revealing: a direct expression of how much we recognize our own experience as valid and worth defending.
+This essay reframes them as something more revealing: a direct expression of how much we recognize your own experience as valid and worth defending.

 "A dog that growls, snaps, or briefly nips at another dog may actually be communicating a healthy relational boundary."